WhatsApp is a messaging app for smartphones created in 2009 by two former Yahoo employees, Brian Acton and Jan Koum.

 Yes, it does include a reasonably wide range of other functions on top, but again, these are all available through a range of apps that predate it, and some that have been released since too.

-Some worrying – and pressing – questions around data privacy have hurt WhatsApp’s reputation; not helped by its parent company, Facebook, not being in possession of the best track record on this issue.
+Some worrying – and pressing – questions around data privacy have hurt WhatsApp’s reputation; not helped by its parent company Facebook’s track record on this issue.
 And from a business point of view?
-Well, there’s no getting around the question of WhatsApp’s freeness to use and its lack of advertisements…basically, the near complete lack of WhatApp revenue.
+Well, there’s no getting around the question of WhatsApp’s freeness to use and its lack of advertisements…basically, the near complete lack of WhatsApp revenue.

-And yet here we have an app that caught the eye of one the biggest modern business superpowers, who deemed it to be worth an astonishing $19 billion.
+And yet here we have an app that caught the eye of one the biggest modern business superpowers, who deemed it to be worth an astonishing $19 billion – well in excess of any prior WhatsApp valuation.
 And an app that can boast one of the biggest active user bases in the world – second only, indeed, to Facebook.
-Perhaps it may be that Facebook could not risk having such a huge rival outside its stable – a potentially hinderance to its march to global dominance.
+Perhaps it may be that Facebook could not risk having such a huge rival outside its stable – a potentially hindrance to its march to global dominance.

-Of course, a long game is being played, in which WhatsApp Business and the mobile payments market look set to play a key part.
-As business’ sphere of operation continues to shift from the high street into the devices in our pockets, the way we communicate with and transfer money to businesses could well be a key digital battleground of the future.
+Of course, a long game is being played, in which WhatsApp Business and the mobile payments market look set to play a key part in how WhatsApp makes money in the years to come.
+As business’ sphere of operation continues to shift from the high street into the devices in our pockets, the way we communicate with and transfer money to them could well be a key digital battleground of the future.
 We should not also forget that payments market initially being targeted by WhatsApp is India, which shows a desire to engage with informal as well as formal economies – effectively taking on cash itself.

 We should also not forget the key role that WhatsApp has played in the ongoing communications and digital revolution.
 It has brought many across the developing world into the online sphere, and has provided an affordable alternative to what can be prohibitively expensive carrier charges in many markets.